suncoast-devs/handbook/lessons/misc-json/lecture.md

 # Null

 Similar to a `null` in C# or JavaScript, a literal indicating no value.
-Represented by `null`
+Represented by `null`.

 ---